-Kids today have to deal with challenges in life that most parents today didn’t have to even consider.
-As a result of these challenges, rates of anxiety and depression seem to be going through the roof.
+Kids today have to deal with stressors and challenges in life that their parents didn’t have to even consider when they were young.
+Perhaps not surprising then, rates of anxiety and depression are increasing.
 More and more, we hear heartbreaking stories of bullying, youth suicide, and more.
 Increasingly, parents are needing to find counseling for their child or teen.

 It Isn’t Easy Being the Parent to a 21st Century Kid